sankalp7654/arraySum/README.md

 # arraySum
-To find the Sum of the elements in the given Array
+C# program to find the Sum of the elements in the given Array